troglobit/redir/README.md

 ==============================
 [![Travis Status][]][Travis] [![Coverity Status]][Coverity Scan]

 This is a TCP port redirector for UNIX.
-It can run under inetd or standalone (in which case it handles multiple connections).
+It can be run under inetd or as standalone (in which case it handles multiple connections).
 It is 8 bit clean, not limited to line mode, is small and lightweight.
 If you want access control, run it under xinetd, or inetd with TCP wrappers.